 Federal work study is a need-based program through the federal government that allows students to pay for college and educational expenses through a part-time job.
 Students are responsible for finding their jobs through their school and the amount of money they earn will depend on the specific job, as well as the amount of hours worked.
 Earnings from work study also do not need to be repaid.

 The third type of need-based financial aid that students can qualify for are federal student loans.
 Federal student loans include subsidized and unsubsidized Direct Loans, as well as Parent PLUS loans.
 These student loans generally have more favorable interest rates and more flexible repayment options than other student loans.
 This generally makes them a better option than private student loans which we will get to later.

 Tons of companies, non-profits, foundations, and other organizations offer scholarships to students!
 Similar to college merit scholarships and need-based financial aid, scholarships do not need to be paid back.
 There are scholarships for lots of different things including writing, volunteering, and athletics..
 There are lots of scholarships that are open to students who are freshmen, sophomores, and juniors, as well as seniors in high school.

 In addition to need-based financial aid, many colleges offer merit scholarships to strong applicants.
 These merit scholarships are also great, because they don’t need to be paid back.
 Merit scholarships can range from a few thousand dollars to full tuition, room, and board!

-As a last resort, you can consider Private Student Loans.
+Private student loans are loans that are offered by private financial companies, as opposed to the government.
 The best advice is to compare different loan rates and repayment terms.
 By comparing different options, you will be able to find the best private loan solution for your situation.